-The Philippines declared its first ever outbreak of the H5 strain of bird flu in Pampanga today (Friday, August 11).
+The Philippines declared its first ever outbreak of the H5 strain of avian influenza in Pampanga today (Friday, August 11).

 An immediate cull was ordered for all chickens, ducks and quail within one kilometre of the infected poultry in San Luis town, north of Manila, said Agriculture Secretary Emmanuel Pinol.